calebv2/SCTool-Tracker/README.md

 - **API Connection Fails**: Check your network connection and API key
 - **Missed Kills**: Use the "Find Missed Kills" feature to scan for unregistered kills
 - **Application Crashes**: Check the kill_logger.log file in the application data folder for error details
+- **Twitch Integration Issues**: Ensure your Twitch channel name is correct and try reconnecting

 ## Data Storage